 - Response to fire, floods or chemical spills

 Having an emergency plan is critical to saving lives and property.
 UNH Emergency Action Plans are designed to respond to and reduce the impact of any immediate risks or threats.

 The Emergency Management Division also serves as a Liaison to local Police, Fire and EMS Departments as well as local hospital emergency departments.
 Serves as the liaison to State of NH Homeland Security & Emergency Management as well as to Federal Partners.

-The division oversees the Automatic External Defibrillator (AED) program for the University.
+The Emergency Management Division oversees the Automatic External Defibrillator (AED) program for the University.
 It is responsible for the placement and upkeep of all AEDs on UNH properties.
 It also assists in the instruction of CPR and AEDs.
 For a campus map showing all AED's on the Durham campus, click here.
-If you would like to schedule AED training for your group, mail our AED Coordinator.
+If you would like to schedule AED training for your group, email our AED Coordinator.